vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 Error:(11, 26) java: the switch expression does not cover all possible input values
 ```

-So with switch expression, you have to provide a return value for all the possible inputs.
+So with switch expression, you have to cover all the possible inputs.
 Either by providing `case` for all the possible inputs (which can be easy for enums) or by providing `default` case.

 This has some nice implications.
 The regular switch is error-prone when you forget to include one of the values, for example when using enums.
 Or when you later add another enum item but forget to update your switch statements.
 This cannot happen with switch expression as you would get compile error.
 Also, you cannot get null pointer exception as a result of switch expression.